Emilio Aguinaldo College

-Emilio Aguinaldo College (EAC) is a private, non-sectarian institute of education located in Manila, Philippines.
-It runs under the management of the Yaman Lahi Foundation Inc.
+The Emilio Aguinaldo College (EAC) is a private university based in Manila, Philippines.

+It is a private, non-sectarian institute of education and runs under the management of the Yaman Lahi Foundation Inc.

 History

 Emilio Aguinaldo College began with a man who envisioned the Filipino youth to be totally educated and trained through arts, sciences, and technology.

 That man, Dr. Paulo C. Campos, one of the few Filipino National Scientists noted for his work on nuclear medicine, has been recognized and awarded for his numerous researches and publications.
-He is also credited for establishing the first and best known Radioisotope Laboratory in the Philippines, the first Research Laboratory in the Department of Medicine, University of the Philippines, and the Thyroid Clinic of the UP-PGH Medical Center.
+He is also credited for establishing the first and best-known radioisotope laboratory in the Philippines, the first research laboratory in the Department of Medicine, University of the Philippines, and the Thyroid Clinic of the UP-PGH Medical Center.

 It was in 1957 when the Marian School of Midwifery, the forerunner of Emilio Aguinaldo College, was established under the management of Marian Clinics, Inc.

 Two years after Dr. Crisanto S. Vito Cruz and Gregorio T. Delgado together with Mrs. Lolita R. Vito Cruz established the first Medical Secretarial School in the Philippines, the founding of the Marian School of Nursing and Midwifery immediately followed.

 In 1973, the University Physicians’ Services Incorporated (UPSI) took over the school management.
 From Marian School of Nursing and Midwifery, its name was changed to Marian Junior College.
-Its level was elevated to full-fledged College with new courses being offered such as Food Service and Technology and the Dietetic Internship Program.
+Its level was elevated to full-fledged College with new courses being offered, such as Food Service and Technology and the Dietetic Internship Program.

 After a year, medical arts and photography (innovative academic program) and the four-year Bachelor of Science in Secretarial Administration earned government recognition.

-College of Arts and Sciences was added to the list of colleges in 1976, offering Bachelor of Arts and Bachelor of Science programs.
-Both Bachelor of Science in nursing and BSN supplemental course were also given government recognition, thus, establishing the College of Nursing.
+The College of Arts and Sciences was added to the list of colleges in 1976, offering Bachelor of Arts and Bachelor of Science programs.
+Both Bachelor of Science in nursing and its supplemental course were also given government recognition, thus establishing the College of Nursing.